hashicorp/vscode-terraform/README.md

 This extension utilizes [`tofu fmt`](https://opentofu.org/docs/cli/commands/fmt/) to rewrite an open document to a canonical format and style.
 This command applies a subset of the [OpenTofu language style conventions](https://opentofu.org/docs/language/syntax/style/), along with other minor adjustments for readability.

 See the [Formatting](#formatting) Configuration section for information on how to configure this feature.

 ### Code Snippets

-The extension provides several snippets to accelerate adding Terraform code to your configuration files:
+The extension provides several snippets to accelerate adding OpenTofu code to your configuration files:

 - `fore` - For Each
 - `module` - Module